Jean de Brébeuf: Death

 Brébeuf was killed at St. Ignace in Huronia on 16 March 1649.
-He had been taken captive with Gabriel Lalemant when the Iroquois destroyed the Huron mission village at Saint-Louis.
-The Iroquois took the priests to the occupied village of Taenhatenteron (also known as St. Ignace), where they subjected the missionaries and native converts to ritual torture before killing them.
-The Iroquois then cannibalized his body.
+He had been taken captive with Gabriel Lalemant when the Haudenosaunee destroyed the Wendat mission village at Saint-Louis.
+The Haudenosaunee took the priests to the occupied village of Taenhatenteron (also known as St. Ignace), where they subjected the missionaries and native converts to ritual torture before killing them.
+The Haudenosaunee then cannibalized his body.

 Three priests had been killed in Mohawk country at Ossernenon in 1642 and 1646.
-Antoine Daniel had been killed in a similar Iroquois raid in 1648.
-Charles Garnier was killed by Iroquois in December 1649 in a Petun (Tobacco People) village, and Noël Chabanel was also martyred that year in the conflict between the Mohawk and other tribes.
+Antoine Daniel had been killed in a similar Haudenosaunee raid in 1648.
+Charles Garnier was killed by Haudenosaunee in December 1649 in a Petun (Tobacco People) village, and Noël Chabanel was also martyred that year in the conflict between the Mohawk and other tribes.
 The Jesuits considered the priests' martyrdom as proof that the mission to the Native Americans was blessed by God and would be successful.

-Throughout the torture, Brébeuf was reported to have been more concerned for the fate of the other Jesuits and of the captive Native converts than for himself.
-As part of the ritual, the Iroquois drank his blood and ate his heart, as they wanted to absorb Brébeuf's courage in enduring the pain.
-The Iroquois mocked baptism by pouring boiling water over his head.
-Then they cannibalized him.
+The Haudenosaunee tortured Brébeuf, pouring boiling water over his head in a mock baptism.
+Throughout the torture, he was reportedly more concerned for the fate of the other Jesuits and of the captive Native converts than for himself.
+Finally, his captors scalped him before roasting and eating his heart.

 The Jesuits Christophe Regnault and Paul Ragueneau provided the two accounts of the deaths of Jean de Brébeuf and Gabriel Lalemant.
-According to Regnault, they learned of the tortures and deaths from Huron refugee witnesses who had escaped from Saint-Ignace.
+According to Regnault, they learned of the tortures and deaths from Wendat refugee witnesses who had escaped from Saint-Ignace.
 Regnault went to see the bodies to verify the accounts, and his superior Ragueneau's account was based on his report.
 The main accounts of Brébeuf's death come from The Jesuit Relations.
 Jesuit accounts of his torture emphasize his stoic nature and acceptance, claiming that he suffered silently without complaining.

 Potential martyrdom was a central component of the Jesuit missionary identity.
 Missionaries going to Canada knew they were at risk from harsh conditions, as well as from confronting alien cultures.
 They expected to die in the name of God; they believed the missionary life and its risks were a chance to save converts and be saved.